-10 NEW Narrative Games of 2022 - Gameranx
+11 BEST Narrative Games of 2022 - Gameranx

 Horizon Zero Dawn was a massive success for the PlayStation 4.
 Overall the game was throwing players into a new game set well into the future.
 Humanity had fallen, and it’s left the world dominated by massive mechanical beasts.
 Now fans of the original game can prepare for its sequel, Horizon Forbidden West.
 In this upcoming game, players step right back into the role of Aloy, where she now has a new threat to her tribe.
 A plague has struck the land, and it’s quickly killing all life.
 Players will be forced into venturing into the unknown lands of the west coast in search of the source for this plague.

 Of course, Aloy will encounter new hostile mechanical beasts and hostile tribes along the way.
-Fortunately, the game is an early 2022 release, so we don’t have long to wait before getting a chance to play this game.
-Unfortunately, Horizon Forbidden West is set to only launch on the PlayStation 4 and PlayStation 5 platforms right now.
+Fortunately, the game is available right now.
+Unfortunately, Horizon Forbidden West is only on the PlayStation 4 and PlayStation 5 platforms right now.
 So, those on the PC platform might not receive the game.
 But there’s a chance we might see the game finally launched on PC in the coming years, much like the first installment.

 - Developer: Techland